 By tripling their contribution to the city’s Youth Climate Action Fund to J$16 million, Bloomberg Philanthropies has given Montego Bay a boost in climate resilience and youth empowerment.
 This comes after an initial investment of J$8 million.
-Tracy Colunga, the director of civic engagement for Bloomberg, commended Mayor Richard Vernon’s efforts, saying, “He’s the reason you guys have the money.”
+Tracy Colunga, Communications Director for the Center, which supports the Bloomberg Philanthropies Youth Climate Action Fund program, commended Mayor Richard Vernon’s efforts, saying, “Leaders like Mayor Vernon are an important part of championing innovation in cities.”
 In addition to tackling more general social problems like poverty and crime, the fund seeks to empower young people via employment and opportunity.

 Projects including a trash management program at Charles Gordon Market, a renovated greenhouse at Spot Valley High School, and a rainwater collecting system at Maldon High School were all made possible by the original funding.
 “It was a team effort,” stated Kalecia Francis, 19, who oversaw a community project.
 To erect the frame and lay the foundation, everyone joined forces.